-This manual gives the information needed to build and install the upgraded power supply and amplifier modules for either Dynaco's SCA-80(Q) Integrated Amp or Stereo 80 Power Amp.
+This manual gives the information needed to build and install the PWRAMP80 upgraded power supply and amplifier modules into the Dynaco Stereo 80 Power Amplifier.

 This kit upgrades the power amplifier and power supply sections.
-It's also an easy alternative to the rather difficult repair of the amplifier section of these units.
-The resulting amp offers lower distortion and noise, a speaker relay for pop-free startup, It's also a cooler running, more efficient amplifier.
-The original amp modules dissipate 13 Watts at idle, all of it running through the 4 big power resistors.
-The new amp module dissipates 8.6 Watts, but all of that power biases the output stage, greatly increasing its linearity.
+It's also an easy alternative to the rather difficult repair of the amplifier section of this unit.
+The resulting amp offers much lower distortion and noise, and a speaker relay for pop-free startup.
+It's also a cooler running, more efficient amplifier.
+The original amp modules dissipated 13 Watts at idle, all of it running through the 4 big power resistors.
+The new amp module dissipates 8.6 Watts at idle, but all of that power biases the output stage, greatly reducing distortion.
+Typical distortion is about 0.002% (40 Watts into 8 Ohms at 1 kHz, single channel driven).